Messages: how do they work?

 The Iron Web review

 So how do you create a message?
 I think there are six main ways.
-The more you use at once, the stronger the message is; but stronger is not necessarily more powerful, as if you make it too heavy then most people who don't already agree with it might just put down your story.
+The more you use at once, the stronger the message is; but stronger is not necessarily more powerful, because if you make it too heavy then most people who don't already agree with it might just get annoyed with your blatant preaching and put down the story.

 - Something is done or proposed by an otherwise good character